Brest, Belarus

 ... and in summer after a rain.

-This point after the reconstruction in summer 2007
+This place after the reconstruction of the street in summer 2007.